davenverse/shellfish/docs/tutorial/creating_cli.md

   yield parsed
 ```

 The first part is similar to the previous functions, we load all the contacts from the file, and then we filter the ones that contain the name (or field) we want to search.
 Look!
 It's our friend `traverse` again!
-We're going to use it to parse the file representation of the contacts to our `Contact`using the `fromEither` method, as this will raise the error if it encounters a `Left` inside the `IO`.
+We're going to use it to convert our `List[IO[Contact]]` into a `IO[List[Contact]]`.
+Why?
+Because the `fromEither` method, as this will raise the error if it encounters a `Left` inside the `IO`.

 Next, we have the `getAll` function to list all the contacts:

+`~/src/main/shellfish/contacts/core/ContactManager.scala`
 ```scala 3
 override def getAll: IO[List[Contact]] =
   for